 Stop Writing Experience Bullet Points for the Wrong Audience

-The reframing process is the most labour-intensive part of writing a career change resume and the part that produces the most significant impact on hiring outcomes.
-It involves reviewing every existing experience bullet point and asking two questions: does this capability have value in the new field, and am I describing it in the language the new field uses?
+The reframing process is the most labour-intensive part of writing a career change resume.
+It is also the part that produces the most significant impact on hiring outcomes.
+It involves reviewing every existing experience bullet point and asking two questions.
+Does this capability have value in the new field?
+Am I describing it in the language the new field uses?

-For bullet points that describe capabilities with genuine transferable value, the rewriting task is one of language and framing rather than content: the same professional activity described in the terminology of the new field rather than the old one.
-For bullet points that describe activities with no meaningful transferable element for the target role, the decision is whether the space they occupy is better used by content that is more directly relevant.
+For bullet points with genuine transferable value, the rewriting task is about language and framing, not content.
+Describe the same professional activity using the terminology of the new field rather than the old one.
+For bullet points that describe activities with no meaningful transferable element, consider whether that space is better used by more directly relevant content.

 | Teacher’s Resume Bullet Point | Reframed for Corporate L&D Application |